-Job postings citing New Relic as a proportion of all IT jobs advertised in the City of London.
+Job postings citing New Relic as a proportion of all IT jobs advertised.

-3-month moving average salary quoted in jobs citing New Relic in the City of London.
+3-month moving average salary quoted in jobs citing New Relic.

-Salary distribution for jobs citing New Relic in the City of London over the 6 months to 10 August 2020.
+Salary distribution for jobs citing New Relic over the 6 months to 21 May 2022.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads across the City of London region with a requirement for New Relic.
+The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads with a requirement for New Relic.

 The follow tables expand on the table above by listing co-occurrences grouped by category.